 After initial clinical trials, some treatments go on for more-extensive clinical testing in phase II and phase III trials conducted in other programs within the Mayo Clinic Cancer Center or through cancer cooperative groups.

 Learn more about cancer clinical trials at the Mayo Clinic Cancer Center.

 Co-leaders of the Experimental Therapeutics Program are Alex A. Adjei, M.D., Ph.D.; Scott H. Kaufmann, M.D., Ph.D.; and Zhenkun Lou, Ph.D.

-- Dr. Lou is a consultant in the Division of Oncology Research and in the Department of Molecular Pharmacology and Experimental Therapeutics at Mayo Clinic in Rochester.
+- Dr. Lou is a professor of pharmacology in the Mayo Clinic College of Medicine and Science in Rochester, Minnesota.
 Dr. Lou's research focuses on the DNA damage response pathway, which is critical for maintaining genomic stability, and on molecular mechanisms of aging.